Sponsored post - log in to remove this ad.

 In Your Eyes

 Thought I would try and make this available to the community here first.
 If you're interested, please make an offer.
-If I don't find any takers here, they'll go to Ebay in a few weeks, closer to Christmas.
-On this one, I'll only accept a check/bank draft/wire, with time to clear my account before shipping.
+If I don't find any takers, they'll go to Ebay in a few weeks, closer to the Holidays.
+Note: given that a big part of the value is related to being sealed, on this one I can only accept a check/bank draft/wire, with time to clear my account before shipping.
 No PayPal and no shipping outside of the continental U.S. I will ROBUSTLY pack the set for safe arrival to the buyer.
 I also have extensive seller history on Audiogon (user ID: Markraile) and I think you'll find a consistent theme in carefully packing and shipping to avoid problems.